-The Committee to review Agreement with Gensler to update Initial Project Proposals for Moreno Valley College, Library Learning Center and Riverside City College, Life Sciences/Physical Science Reconstruction, for an amount not to exceed \$42,000.
+Recommend approving Agreement with Gensler to update Initial Project Proposals for Moreno Valley College, Library Learning Center and Riverside City College, Life Sciences/Physical Science Reconstruction, for an amount not to exceed \$42,000.

-D. Resources
+- D. Resources - 1.
 2016-2017 Independent Audit Report for the Riverside Community College District

-The Committee to review the Riverside Community College District's independent audit report for the year ended June 30, 2017 for the permanent file of the District.
+Recommend receiving the Riverside Community College District's independent audit report for the year ended June 30, 2017 for the permanent file of the District.